Untangling Magellanic Streams: Results

 Finally, in closing we return to the H3-selected stars.
 To even more finely select stars corresponding to the {\sl Gaia}-selected population, we now apply the final proper motion and photometric cuts to the H3-selected stars that we applied when selecting the {\sl Gaia} stars.
 This results in the rejection of 8 stars from the sample of 17.
 While this is a large fraction, the selection seems to be doing something sensible (Figure \ref{fig:alpha}).
 First, it removes the four stars with the largest values of [Fe/H] and these happen to be quite consistent with the peak of the halo distribution in both [Fe/H] and [$\alpha$/Fe].
 Second, it removes 7 of 9 of the stars with the highest values of [$\alpha$/Fe], again values that are more consistent with a halo population.
-The remaining stars have $\langle$[Fe/H]$\rangle = -1.48 \pm 0.06$ and $\langle$[$\alpha$/Fe]$\rangle = 0.06 \pm 0.4$, which are consistent with the properties of SMC stars \citep{depropris,hasselquist,chandra}.
 Although the trimming may be overly aggressive because we are applying our tightest proper motion cuts and because color and metallicity are dependent, this subsample is the closest H3 analog to the {\sl Gaia}-selected population.
-The remaining stars are most consistent with an SMC origin, although they could be drawn exclusively from the metal-poor tail of LMC members.
-Alternatively, they could come from an unknown progenitor with chemical properties comparable to those of the SMC.